MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-ui-elements-collections.md

 ## Edit a UI elements collection

+Only owners and co-owners can edit collections.
 You can edit a UI elements collection, modifying its name and/or description.

 :::image type="content" source="media/ui-elements-collections/portal-edit-collection.png" alt-text="Edit a UI elements collection in portal" border="false":::